websnack-dk/magento/README.md

 ---

-Requirements will automatic be installed.
+Requirements will automatically be installed.
 Except Docker Desktop

 ### Requirements